immunant/c2rust/examples/libxml2/README.md

 If your `compile_commands.json` enables optimizations(`-O2`) you will need to remove them so that unsupported compiler_builtins are less likely to be generated and leave you in an uncompilable state.

-Run `make clean` here to get rid of gcc staticlibs or else you may see `CRITICAL:root:error: some ELF objects were not compiled with clang:` in the next step
+Run `rm .libs/*.o` here to get rid of gcc generated staticlibs or else you may see `CRITICAL:root:error: some ELF objects were not compiled with clang:` in the next step

 # Generate Rust Code